Insomnia: The Mind, Body, and Emotion Connection

 Insomnia and emotional health

 You probably have firsthand experience of the emotional changes of people experiencing insomnia.
 Missing even just one night of good night’s sleep can make anyone more irritable, short-tempered, and unable to cope with stress the next day.
 Sleep is a mood regulator, and insomnia can dramatically affect your emotional health.
 Unresolved, insomnia can lead to serious mental problems like depression and psychiatric disorders.
-According to studies, people with insomnia are likely to develop major depression.
+According to studies, people with insomnia are likely to develop major depression associated with sleep problems.

 While everyone can experience insomnia, women are affected slightly more than men, according to the Society for Women’s Health Research.
 This information is supported by a poll which reveals that 63% of women reported insomnia for several nights a week, compared with 54% among men.
 While inconclusive, one can deduce from available data that women have a slightly higher risk of experiencing the emotional effects of insomnia.